ROCm/HIP/docs/reference/programming_model.rst

 * The middle grouping is called a block or thread block.
-The defining feature of a block is that all threads in a block will share an instance of memory which they may use to share data or synchronize with oneanother.
+The defining feature of a block is that all threads in a block will share an instance of memory which they may use to share data or synchronize with one another.

-  The size of a block is user-configurable but is maxmized by the queryable capabilites of the executing hardware.
+  The size of a block is user-configurable but is maximized by the queryable capabilities of the executing hardware.
 The unique ID of the thread within a block is 3-dimensional as provided by the API.
 When linearizing thread IDs within a block, assume the "fast index" being dimension ``x``, followed by the ``y`` and ``z`` dimensions.

 * The outermost grouping is called a grid.
-A grid manifests as a single dispatch of kernels for execution.
+A grid manifests as a single dispatch of a kernel for execution.
 The unique ID of each block within a grid is 3-dimensional, as provided by the API and is queryable by every thread within the block.